DesmetQuentin/pyseasters/docs/database/ghcnh.rst

    unaffected.

-Data access with PySEASTERS
+Data access with SEASTERSdb
 ---------------------------

-With PySEASTERS, the most direct way to access GHCNh data is by using the :func:`~pyseasters.ghcnh.data_loaders.load_ghcnh` function.
+With SEASTERSdb, the most direct way to access GHCNh data is by using the :func:`~seastersdb.ghcnh.data_loaders.load_ghcnh` function.
 Hereafter is a code snippet applying this function with some filtering:

 .. code:: pycon

    >>> from datetime import datetime
-   >>> import pyseasters as ps
+   >>> import seastersdb as ps
    >>> data, metadata = ps.load_ghcnh(
    ...    var="temperature",  # Looks for temperature
    ...    filter_condition="lon > 100 and lon < 130 and lat > 15 and lat < 25",